Menezes Challenge PRIMES Circle

 For student testimonials, see PRIMES Circle: What Students Say

 PRIMES Circle operates in the study group format.
 The Circle students work in small groups under the guidance of undergraduate student mentors (two students per mentor).
 They are assigned readings based on their level and interests.
-The mentors meet with the students once per week for two hours on MIT campus, explain new material, discuss homework problem solutions, and assign new homework.
+The mentors meet with the students once per week for two hours, explain new material, discuss homework problem solutions, and assign new homework.
 The mentors check in with the students by email mid-week between meetings.
 The students are encouraged to email their mentors for assistance, if they are stuck on a problem.
-Time commitment of at least 5-7 hours per week is expected, including the weekly two-hour meeting with the mentor at MIT, from late January to mid-May.
+Time commitment of at least 5-7 hours per week is expected, including the weekly two-hour meeting with the

 Success of a student in the program is measured not by the number of textbook pages studied, but by achieving a good understanding of what s/he has read.
 The pace of study is adjusted to match the individual learning styles of students.
 Learning proceeds most efficiently when a student studies at his/her natural pace.

 2015 Circle students at a group meeting at MIT

 December 1: Applications and letters of recommendation are due.